-Previous studies indicate that AD may be related to variations in the brain's reward system, 70 including decreased reward-network volume71 and differential neural activity in reward circuitry.72-74 In the COGA Prospective Sample, minor allele carriers of rs1912461 showed greater differentiation in frontal evoked theta power between loss and gain feedback trials in an EEG-based Monetary Gambling Task.
-Prior studies have found lower reward-related theta power in alcoholics and in high-risk offspring of alcoholics than controls performing the same task.
-46,75 Frontal theta response underlies a variety of cognitive processes^{76,77} including reward processing.78-80 Moreover, it has recently been proposed that frontal theta reflects a promising mechanism through which cognitive control may be enacted by invoking a shift from habitual-based striatum responses to deliberative prefrontal-based control of behavior.81 Furthermore, the frontalcentral theta power difference between loss and gain conditions may reflect the need for cognitive control to process goal-relevant information, such as decision making and action selection, based on choice-relevant information (approach-avoidance, reward-punishment, success-failure, etc.) for optimal functioning in the environment.81 In this study, the COGA Prospective Sample participants were included in the COGA discovery GWAS.
-We, therefore, examined the sensitivity of our discovery findings to exclusion of these overlapping individuals from the prospective sample.
-The resulting GWAS found that while statistical significance decreased in some instances due to the decrease in sample size, the overall results remained highly consistent (eg, for the EA-only finding of Drinking more than intended, the P-value decreased from 6.72E-09 to 3.61E -08; data not shown), indicating that the overlapping subjects were not solely responsible for the GWS findings from the discovery GWAS.
+Previous studies indicate that AD may be related to variations in the brain's reward system 71, including decreased reward-network volume 72 and differential neural activity in reward circuitry 73-75.
+In the COGA Prospective Sample, minor allele carriers of rs1912461 showed greater differentiation in frontal evoked theta power between loss and gain feedback trials in an EEG-based Monetary Gambling Task.
+Prior studies have found lower reward-related theta power in alcoholics and in high-risk offspring of alcoholics than controls performing the same task ^{47,76}.
+Frontal theta response underlies a variety of cognitive processes ^{77,78} including reward processing 79-81.
+Moreover, it has recently been proposed that frontal theta reflects a promising mechanism through which cognitive control may be enacted by invoking a shift from habitual-based striatum responses to deliberative prefrontal-based control of behavior 82.
+Furthermore, the frontal-central theta power difference between loss and gain conditions may reflect the need for cognitive control to process goal-relevant information, such as decision making and action selection, based on choice-relevant information (approach-avoidance, reward-punishment, success-failure, etc.) for optimal functioning in the environment 82.
+In this study, the COGA Prospective participants were included in the COGA discovery GWAS.
+We, therefore, examined the sensitivity of our discovery findings to exclusion of these overlapping individuals from the Prospective sample.
+The resulting GWAS found that while statistical significance decreased in some instances due to the decrease in sample size, the overall results remained highly consistent (e.g., for the EA-only finding of Drinking more than intended, the p-value decreased from 6.72E-09 to 3.61E-08; data not shown), indicating that the overlapping subjects were not solely responsible for the GWS findings from the discovery GWAS.

-In the DNS, rs61826952 minor allele carriers had decreased VS activity to positive vs negative feedback in a number-guessing fMRI task.
-Increased VS activity and dopamine release to non-alcohol reward have been associated with substance use initiation and problematic drinking.^{23,82-84} In contrast, studies of AD reported relatively reduced VS activity to non-alcohol reward^{85,86} and heightened activity to alcohol cues.87 These apparently disparate findings can be integrated with stage-based theories of addiction, which hypothesize that initial problematic use is associated with the positive reinforcing aspects of a substance, while later compulsive use is driven by negative reinforcement and diminished cognitive control, resulting from changes in neural plasticity induced by chronic alcohol use88 (see also Wetherill et al accompanying paper).
-Thus, results from the college-based DNS suggested that the minor allele of rs61826952 may protect from AD by reducing VS-related reward drive, thereby diminishing the likelihood of initiating problematic drinking behavior.
+In the Duke Neurogenetics Study, rs61826952 minor allele carriers had decreased VS activity to positive versus negative feedback in a number-guessing fMRI task.
+Increased VS activity and dopamine release to non-alcohol reward have been associated with substance use initiation and problematic drinking ^{25,83-85}.
+In contrast, studies of AD reported relatively reduced VS activity to non-alcohol reward ^{86,87} and heightened activity to alcohol cues 88.
+These apparently disparate findings can be integrated with stage-based theories of addiction, which hypothesize that initial problematic use is associated with the positively reinforcing aspects of a substance, while later compulsive use is driven by negative reinforcement and diminished cognitive control, resulting from changes in neural plasticity induced by chronic alcohol use 89 (see also Wetherill et al accompanying paper).
+Thus, results from the collegebased Duke Neurogenetics Study suggested that the minor allele of rs61826952 may protect from AD by reducing VS-related reward drive, thereby diminishing the likelihood of initiating problematic drinking behavior.